 Creating the Burning Platform…to Push S/4HANA

 Furthermore, they were trying to get customers to move to an application that was not ready to be implemented.
-We have read several accounts of the extension of the 2025 deadline and yet to have run across a single article noting how deceptive it was to tell customers that was obviously not true.
-This is like analyzing any topic only from the announcement of a change while projecting into the future without asking the question.
+We have read several accounts of the extension of the 2025 deadline and have yet to run across a single article noting how deceptive it was to tell customers that was not true.
+This is like analyzing any topic only by announcing a change while projecting into the future without asking the question.

 “Why was this stated as a policy in the first place?”

-SAP, this burning platform trick, is adopted, but it was initially perfected by IBM, as the following quotation from a comment on The Register explains.
+SAP, this burning platform trick, is adopted, but IBM initially perfected it, as the following quotation from a comment on The Register explains.

 Our IBM sales engineer told us that support for the DOS/VSE operating system would likely be dropped within 18 months, and that we could get a license for MVS for free for the 1st year.